destolyar/zodiac-signs-compatibility/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Deploy on WP

+1. Build your project with `npm run export`
+2. Copy content from `/compatibility/[page].html` to `template-compatibility.php` after php tag is closed.
+3. Add favicon `<link rel="shortcut icon" href="/zodiac-compatibility/favicon.ico" type="image/x-icon">` to the head section in the `template-compatibility.php`
+4. Copy `template-compatibility.php` to your current theme on WP, or to theme's templates folder
+5. Open `functions.php` of your theme and copy the code from `rewrite-rule.php` to the bottom of `functions.php`